-Launched in June 1989, TEM was one of the first emerging markets funds in the UK.
-The trust seeks long-term capital appreciation through investment in companies operating in emerging markets or those with stocks listed on the stock markets of such countries.
+Launched in June 1989, TEMIT was one of the first emerging markets funds in the UK.
+The trust seeks long-term capital appreciation through investment in companies operating in emerging markets, or listed on the stock markets of such countries.
 This may include companies that have a significant amount of their revenues in emerging markets, but which are listed on stock exchanges in developed countries.
-The benchmark is the MSCI Emerging Markets Index.
+Performance is benchmarked against the MSCI Emerging Markets Index.

 Templeton Emerging Markets Investment Trust (TEMIT) has the benefit of two highly experienced managers, Singapore-based Chetan Sehgal and Andrew Ness, who is based in Edinburgh.
 They can draw on the significant resources of a team of more than 80 investment professionals working in 14 countries around the globe.
 The managers successfully navigated choppy waters during 2020, a period characterised by bouts of significant stock market volatility due to the global pandemic.
 TEMIT’s NAV has outperformed the MSCI Emerging Markets Index over the last one, three five and 10 years.
 Sehgal and Ness are constructive on the outlook for emerging market equities based on improving company fundamentals and relatively attractive valuations.